 A number of studies (including this one from 2018) have shown that hearing loss is connected to high blood pressure and some (like this 2013 study) have observed that high blood pressure might actually quicken age-related hearing loss.
 Even after controlling for variables such as if you’re a smoker or noise exposure, the link has been relatively persistently revealed.
 The only variable that matters appears to be gender: If you’re a man, the connection between loss of hearing and high blood pressure is even stronger.

 Your ears are very closely related to your circulatory system: Two main arteries are very near to the ears as well as the tiny blood vessels inside them.
 This is one reason why individuals who have high blood pressure often suffer from tinnitus, the pulsing they’re hearing is ultimately their own blood pumping.
 (That’s why this kind of tinnitus is called pulsatile tinnitus; it’s your own pulse your hearing.)
 The primary theory for why high blood pressure could speed up loss of hearing is that high blood pressure can also do permanent damage to your ears.
 Each beat has more pressure if your heart is pumping harder.
 That could potentially damage the smaller blood arteries in your ears.
 High blood pressure is controllable, through both lifestyle changes and medical interventions.
-But if you think you’re suffering with hearing loss even if you believe you’re too young for the age-related problems, it’s a good decision to schedule an appointment with a hearing expert.
+But if you think you’re suffering with hearing loss even if you believe you’re too young for the age-related problems, it’s a good decision to schedule an appointment.

 Risk of dementia may be higher with hearing loss.
 A six year study, begun in 2013 that followed 2,000 individuals in their 70’s revealed that the danger of cognitive impairment increased by 24% with just minor loss of hearing (about 25 dB, or slightly louder than a whisper).
 A 2011 study by the same research group which analyzed people over more than a decade revealed that the worse a subject’s hearing was, the more likely it was that they would develop dementia.
 (Alzheimer’s was also discovered to have a similar link, even though it was less significant.) moderate loss of hearing, based on these findings, puts you at three times the risk of someone with no hearing loss; severe loss of hearing nearly quintuples one’s risk.